dukeboard/kevoree-log/README.md

             <version>${project.version}</version>
         </dependency>

-That all, don't hesite to give us any feedback, or new idea to improve this API.
+Don't hesite to give us any feedback, or new idea to improve this API.